Evidence of policy implementation guidelines - Sport and Physical Activity Policy

 The Principal meets with executive staff to ensure the review/development of the school developed procedures.
 To assist teachers in meeting sport policy requirements the School Sport Unit has developed 2 TPL courses for the development and review of sport and physical activity in their school.
 These are free of charge, NESA registered courses.
 For more information view the Meeting sport policy requirements section of the Online and school based professional learning page.

 Awareness of the Guidelines for Specific Sports and Physical Activities is another area of importance.
 Staff need to be informed of their duty of care and their responsibility to meet all expected precautions as outlined in the Guidelines for Specific Sports and Physical Activities.
 This is of particular importance for new teachers who may not have been made aware of these requirements.

 The Awareness presentation for sport safety guidelines needs to be presented every 2 years.
 Records of attendance at this training are required.

 External communication is provided to students and the community outlining the sport and physical activities that are timetabled to meet the weekly requirement of 150min.
 Sample whole school physical activity timetables are available.

-The school locally based Sport and Physical Activity procedure documents (sports handbook for staff / students, weekly sport timetable, local sports procedures document for gala days, carnivals etc), developed by the principal or executive of the school.
+The school locally based Sport and Physical Activity procedure documents (sports handbook for staff/students, weekly sports timetable, local sports procedures document for gala days, carnivals, etc), developed by the principal or executive of the school.
 A template (DOCX 73KB) is available for schools to help develop their procedures document.

-Risk management / control measures in variations to routine documentation show application of the “Guidelines for Specific Sports and Physical Activities”.
+Risk management/control measures in variations to routine documentation show the application of the “Guidelines for Specific Sports and Physical Activities”.